crypto-chassis/cryptochassis-data-api-docs/README.md

 1451606400,430.35,430.39,430.35,430.39,0.0727,430.3804,4,430.3725

 ## Troubleshoot
 * macOS Archive Utility can't unzip gzipped files (Error 79 - Inappropriate file type or format).
-This is a known bug on macOS (see https://apple.stackexchange.com/questions/388759/archive-utility-cant-open-some-gzipped-text-files-based-on-their-contents).
+This is a known bug on some versions of macOS (see https://apple.stackexchange.com/questions/388759/archive-utility-cant-open-some-gzipped-text-files-based-on-their-contents).
 Try to unzip the files by other means (e.g. https://stackoverflow.com/questions/50993318/uncompress-a-txt-gz-file-in-mac).